 In 1899 the reporter had been rather impressed with Beaumont and the Lions at Purchase’s Menagerie.
 Later, in the 1920s Pat was travelling his own Menagerie, usually described as Mrs Collins’ show.
 The lion tamer was Albert Williams, known to the world as Macomo.
 The inter war years also featured a number of artistes who came to Bloxwich year after year, such as Professor Cadman, and his Punch & Judy show, and Professor Bert Powsey who specialised in making a high dive into a small tank of water four feet deep.
 In the 1930s artistes who appeared at amusement parks during the summer would be brought to Bloxwich for the Wake, and then perhaps appear in the Midlands again when the Onion Fair was on.

-In 1932 the lion in Mrs Collins’ Menagerie escaped, while wintering in Bloxwich, and made his way to a house in Church Street.
+In 1932 a lion, formerly thought to be in Mrs Collins’ Menagerie, but now discovered otherwise, escaped, while wintering in Bloxwich, and made his way to a house in Church Street.
 The lion went in through the back door and made his way to the front room.
 The man of the house made a quick exit …. while his wife thoughtfully shut the door to the room.
-The lion was later ‘captured’ and returned to his quarters!
+The lion was later captured and returned to his quarters!
 When Flora Collins died in April 1933, it seemed that the Menagerie was going to be closed down.
 However, when Bloxwich folk made their way to the Gala in 1933 they were able to watch the lion … in new employment … running around inside a “Globe of death” …dodging a trick cyclist!
 Or perhaps it was the cyclist trying to dodge the lion?

 The quest for something new throughout the 1930s brought many strange “acts” to the Wakes.
 In 1939 the star of the show was a Swiss Giant, Violo Myllerinne, who at the age of 22, was 9ft.10 inches tall.